wasp-lang/wasp/web/docs/auth/entities/entities.md

 ## Accessing the Auth Fields

-When you receive the `user` object [on the client or the server](../overview.md#accessing-the-logged-in-user), it will contain all the user fields you defined in the `User` entity in your Wasp file.
+When you receive the `user` object [on the client or the server](../overview.md#accessing-the-logged-in-user), it will contain all the user fields you defined in the `User` entity in the `schema.prisma` file.
 In addition to that, it will also contain all the auth-related fields that Wasp stores.
 This includes things like the `username` or the email verification status.
 In Wasp, this data is called the `AuthUser` object.

 ### `AuthUser` Object Fields